MelissaAlasalmi/Libft/README.md

 ```

 ### ft_strsplit
-Allocates (with malloc(3)) and returns an array of “fresh” strings (all ending with ’\0’, including the array itself) obtained by splitting s using the character c as a delimiter.
+Allocates and returns an array of “fresh” strings (all ending with ’\0’, including the array itself) obtained by splitting s using the character c as a delimiter.
 If the allocation fails the function returns NULL.
 Example: ft_strsplit("*hello*fellow*students*", ’*’) returns the array ["hello", "fellow", "students"].
 - Uses ft_wordcount
 - Uses ft_strsub
 ```c